irfanabdulhameed/ScribeLight/context.md

 ScribeLight is an essential tool for anyone who wants to **interact with video content in a smarter, more efficient way**—eliminating the need to watch lengthy videos while improving accessibility and comprehension. 🚀 -->

+The chatbox will have an initial center aligned heading that says "Everything is Cooked here!
+Enter your Link". this text will be hidden or removed when the user enters a link.